Nothingaholic/100-days-of-code/readme.md

     One problem everyday for 100 days

 ***Some notes:***
-    - ER Diagram and SQL Exercises are diagram and PostgreSQL database for xx_SQLexercies.sql (Source: Database 115)
+    -Day 36 to 42: SQL Exercises database from Database 115 source.